ossf/osv-schema/README.md

 -   PyPI
 -   RubyGems

-These vulnerabilites are aggregated by https://osv.dev.
+These vulnerabilites are aggregated by <https://osv.dev>.

 Reference tooling (e.g. converters) can be found in the [tools/](tools) directory

-The current version of spec is rendered [here](https://ossf.github.io/osv-schema/).
+The current version of the specification is rendered [here](https://ossf.github.io/osv-schema/).

+The OSV-Schema specification and the tools here are maintained by the [Open Source Security Foundation (OpenSSF)](https://openssf.org/) [Vulnerability Disclosures Working Group (WG)](https://github.com/ossf/wg-vulnerability-disclosures).